credit: Kate Lawlor

-There’s an understated beauty to the work of Iona Zajac that resonates throughout
+There’s an understated beauty to the work of Iona Zajac.
+It resonates throughout

-her stunning new EP, Find Her In The Grass, which is released this Spring.
-Formed
+her stunning debut EP, Find Her In The Grass, which was released in the spring of 2022.

 years of Zajac’s life, a long and careful process that saw her own poems grow into